 2019 Game Devs of Color Expo’s GDC Scholars

-Game Devs of Color Expo is excited to partner with the Game Developers Conference!
+Game Devs of Color Expo partnered with the Game Developers Conference!

-We're running a scholarship program to help bring some amazing creators of color to GDC.
+We ran a scholarship program to bring some amazing creators of color to GDC.
 GDC can be a career-defining conference, but tickets, travel, and lodging prices can place it out of reach for many developers.

 For these amazing scholars we've provided Conference and Summits passes.
-Through our Scholar Program's sponsors, we're able to provide travel and lodging assistance!
+Through our Scholar Program's sponsors, provided travel and lodging assistance!

 Calbert Warner is a New York City based audio architect that has a passion for melodic storytelling.
 He mainly focuses on writing music for video games, which allows him to experiment with electronic, ambient, and classical compositions.
 When he is not composing you can find him capturing landscape and portrait shots with his Nikon D3300!